MEDHAT-ALHADDAD/MEDHAT-ALHADDAD.github.io/src/data/about.md

 - At 7, I discovered the mini-games hidden in Microsoft Office.
 I also beat Minesweeper on expert for the first time.

 - I was 11 when I built my first [Tesla Coil](https://en.wikipedia.org/wiki/Tesla_coil) (without the permission of my parents).
-Over the next few years.

 - At 14, I was almost expelled for finding a backdoor into my high school's file server and telling everyone but the faculty members about it.
 Later that year, I figured out how to turn off the internet firewall by editing system registry keys.
 I anonymously shared my work months later.